braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/reports_overview.md

 Check out this page to:

-- Easily measure the impact and incremental uplift of campaigns and Canvases on sessions and custom events
+- Easily measure the impact and incremental uplift of campaigns and Canvases on sessions and custom events.
-- Automatically randomize and exclude control group members from receiving messages
+- Automatically randomize and exclude control group members from receiving messages.
-- Export control group members for further analysis
+- Export control group members for further analysis.

 More questions you can answer with report: